-The Company manages its exposure to debt obligations denominated in currencies other than its functional currency by opportunistically using cross-currency swaps to convert its foreign currency debt payments into its functional currency.
-These cross-currency swaps were not designated as hedges and changes in fair value of these derivatives are reflected in earnings.
+The Company managed its exposure to debt obligations denominated in currencies other than its functional currency by opportunistically using cross-currency swaps to convert its foreign currency debt payments into its functional currency.
+The Company does not have any cross-currency swaps in place as of March 31, 2017.